rseed42/pkg-deb/README.md

 the ones in the compressed file (i.e. if you make a change in the source, you have to start again).

-5. Create a symbolic link pkg-deb/project_name/ -> pkg-deb/project_name-0.x

-6. Change the version number in debian/changelog to 0.x, add info if necessary.
+5. Update debian/changelog (version 0.x must match the compressed file version).

-7. Build the package
+6. Build the package

    a) If not signing it: